Photos of Famous Artists When They Were Kids

 This painting belongs to her Pau-Brasil phase and is the Vale do Anhangabaú in São Paulo.
 The city has been an important center of modernity in Brazil.
 Her artworks definitely influenced Brazilian culture and artists over the years.
 Thus expanding the potential of the local culture despite the difficulties of the coups d’état in the country.

 Now let’s return to Spain, precisely to Figueres, Catalonia.
 Here, on May 11th, 1904 Salvador Felipe Jacinto Dalí y Domenech was born.
 He was the second child of Salvador Dalí y Cusi and Felipa Domenech Ferrés and was raised in a middle-class family.
 Tragically their first son passed away from a bout of gastroenteritis.

-At twelve years old he began studying at the Municipal Drawing School at Figueres.
-In 1917, her father organized an exhibition in their house of his charcoal drawings.
-The following year, when he was just fourteen years old, he had a public exhibition at the Municipal Theater in Figueres!
+At 12 years old he began studying at the Municipal Drawing School at Figueres.
+In 1917, his father organized an exhibition in their house of his charcoal drawings.
+The following year, when he was just 14 years old, he had a public exhibition at the Municipal Theater in Figueres!

 4. Frida Kahlo